Our Team

 Karlee Doak, BS

-Karlee is a second-year Doctor of audiology student at UT Dallas.
+Karlee is a third-year Doctor of audiology student at UT Dallas.
 She graduated from from the University of Oklahoma with a degree in Communication Sciences and Disorders.
 Karlee’s research interests include pediatric cochlear implants, speech perception in noise, and music perception.
 She currently works as an assistant for the Plano Regional Day School Program for the Deaf.

 Karlee has many hobbies including reading, traveling, and working out.
 And, of course, studying.